ESF:MPE_MOEK Monetary Economics - Course Information

 - there are 7 fields of study the course is directly associated with, display

 - Course objectives

-- The course focuses on theoretical aspects of three main monetary institutions, that are money, banking industry and central banks.
+- The course focuses on theoretical aspects of main monetary institutions, that are money, banking industry and central banks.
 The main aim is deepening the understanding of the present form of these institutions and extending real economic analysis by financial and monetary aspects.
+The student learn more detailed knowledge about finance and working of the financial system and its the relation to the economic crises.
 The course draws mainly on the reading of present day literature on current topics.
-The main topics are 1) nature and functions of money, commodity and credit money, market and credit theory of money 2) the nature and functions of banks and banking industry, their interrelations and significance for the economy, 3) the role and function of central bank in a monetary system, and some selected aspects of monetary policy.
+The main topics are 1) nature and functions of money, commodity and credit money, market and credit theory of money 2) the nature and functions of banks, banking industry and financial system, their interrelations and significance for the economy, 3) the role and function of central bank in a monetary system, and some selected aspects of monetary policy.